psychopy/workshops/source/index.rst

 You can learn to use PsychoPy from documentation

-This page is a work in progress but slides for your session are available here. :
+This page is a work in progress but slides for each session are available here. :

 - `Creating better Experiments 3 day workshop <slides/3days/index.html>`_